RobotecAI/rai/README.md

 export OPENAI_API_KEY=""
 ```

 #### Congratulations, your installation is now complete!
-You're just moments away from diving into your first RAI (beta) experience.

 # Running RAI

-RAI is a sophisticated framework targetted at solving near general cases.
+RAI is a sophisticated framework targeted at solving near general cases.
 As of now, we provide the following examples:

-1. Engage with your ROS 2 network through our intuitive Streamlit chat interface.
+1. Engage with your ROS 2 network through an intuitive Streamlit chat interface.
 2. Explore the O3DE Husarion ROSbot XL demo and assign tasks via natural language.

-But why stop there?
-If you’re up for a challenge and ready to push the boundaries:
+If you are more ambitious:

 - Create your own robot description package and unleash it with the rai_whoami node.
-- Run Streamlit powered by your custom robot’s description package and effortlessly acces your robot's documentation as well as identity and constitution.
+- Run Streamlit powered by your custom robot’s description package and effortlessly access your robot's documentation as well as identity and constitution.
-- Implement additional tools via langchain's @tool and use them in your chat.
+- Implement additional tools via LangChain's @tool and use them in your chat.

 ## 1. Chat Interface